lubuntu-team/manual/source/2/2.4/2.4.4/pcmanfm-qt.rst

 Features:
  - tabs
  - bookmarks
- - places with removable media
+ - places sidebar with removable media or directory tree
  - Ability to eject removable media and the ability to mount other filesystesms internally.

 Useage